Deep Reinforcement Learning-based Methods for Resource Scheduling in Cloud Computing: A Review and Future Directions: Introduction

+Noting the potential application value of DRL in Cloud scheduling, we consider providing a comprehensive survey for existing research using DRL-based methods to solve Cloud scheduling.
+Based on the reviews and discussions, we finally target challenges and future directions using DRL to adapt to more realistic scenarios of Cloud scheduling.

-The main contributions in this paper can be summarized as follows: \begin{enumerate}[label=(\arabic*), leftmargin=*, topsep = 0em, partopsep=0em, itemsep=0em, parsep = 0em] \item We briefly review the development of Cloud computing and categorize scheduling methods and optimization objectives in Cloud computing. \item We summarize models in the scheduling of Cloud computing for various objectives. \item We discuss the application of DRL in scheduling of Cloud computing compared with non-DRL methods through reviewing applications of DRL in Cloud computing. \item We identify and propose challenges and future directions of DRL in scheduling problems of Cloud computing and target a specific idea to use DRL to solve resource scheduling. \end{enumerate}
+The main contributions of this paper can be summarized as follows. \begin{enumerate}[label=(\arabic*), leftmargin=*, topsep = 0em, partopsep=0em, itemsep=0em, parsep = 0em] \item A comprehensive review and discussions of existing scheduling algorithms for Cloud computing; \item An analysis for the frameworks of RL and DRL from the perspective of model structures; \item A structured review and discussion of existing research using DRL in Cloud scheduling; \item Some identified challenges and potential future directions of DRL-based methods in Cloud scheduling. \end{enumerate}

-The rest of the paper is organized as follows: Section \ref{sec2} briefly reviews the development history of Cloud computing and its scheduling.
-Section \ref{sec3} discusses the terminologies and establishes the mathematical models for various objectives of scheduling problems in Cloud computing.
-According to the classification of classic methods and machine learning methods, Section \ref{sec4} sorts out the existing approaches utilized in scheduling of Cloud computing.
-Structure analysis of RL and DRL applied in the scheduling of Cloud computing is shown in Section \ref{sec5}.
-Literature review utilizing RL especially DRL to address resource scheduling of Cloud computing is presented in Section \ref{sec6}.
-Future directions of DRL applied in scheduling of Cloud computing are discussed in Section \ref{sec7}.
-Finally, Section \ref{sec8} summarizes and concludes the paper.
+The rest of the paper is organized as follows.
+According to the classification of classic methods and machine learning methods, {Sect.} \ref{sec4} formulates the scheduling and reviews the existing scheduling algorithms utilized in Cloud computing. {Sect.} \ref{sec5} presents the structure analysis of RL and DRL applied in Cloud scheduling to assist better understanding of DRL (RL) methods used in the existing research. {Sect.} \ref{sec6} provides some structured presentations of existing research using DRL methods and discusses the current situation of DRL in Cloud scheduling.
+Then, {Sect.} \ref{sec7} lists challenges and potential future directions of applying DRL in Cloud scheduling.
+Finally, {Sect.} \ref{sec8} concludes this paper.